Located in the

 carp fishing industries flourished on many of the Yahara chain of lakes?
 Well, this is just a

-taste of the local stories to be found within the Yahara Waterways Water Trail guide now
+taste of the local stories to be found within the Yahara Waterways Water Trail guide.
+This

-The guide is an educational tool with maps and information for paddle sport enthusiasts, schools,
+environs.
+The guide is an educational tool with maps and information for paddle sport

-Follow this link to learn where to purchase water trail guide copies at public and private outlets around Dane County.
+trail guide from the following public and private outlets around Dane County:

 Contact: Mindy Habecker, Project Coordinator with Dane County UW-Extension at (608) 224-3718